 A lawmaker's solution for marriage debate: Remove the state

-There are 3 comments on the The Progress story from 16 hrs ago, titled A lawmaker's solution for marriage debate: Remove the state.
-In it, The Progress reports that:
+There are 3 comments on the The New Zealand Herald story from 21 hrs ago, titled A lawmaker's solution for marriage debate: Remove the state.
+In it, The New Zealand Herald reports that:

-A Missouri Republican saw last year's debate over a proposed constitutional amendment that would have protected businesses that deny services to same-sex couples bring lawmakers to tears and grind legislative work to a halt.
-His potential solution: Take state government out of marriage completely.

 |